GuQiuhan/Moer-lite/README.md

 ## Introduction

 This is the curriculum lab of an elective course "The Rendering" offered by NJU for junior students.
-We build our own graphic renderer based on a teaching-oriented Monte Carlo path tracing framework,
+We build a graphic renderer based on the Monte Carlo path tracing framework.

 ## Updates
 - March 8, 2023 Complete lab0, compile and run the provided code, and get four rendered pictures.